 Immunizations are important at every life stage, including infancy, childhood, adolescence, and adulthood.
 Protection from some childhood vaccines can wear off over time; therefore, adults, including pregnant women, may also be at risk for vaccine-preventable disease due to age, job, lifestyle, travel, or health conditions.
 Vaccines can help protect pregnant women and their fetuses against serious diseases.

-- 2018 Recommended Immunization Schedule for Children and Adolescents provides printable schedules by age group or medical indications, as well as vaccine catch-up guidance with an accompanying schedule, portable and easy-to-read schedules in English and Spanish, an app, schedule creator, quizzes and more.
+Recommended Childhood and Adolescent Immunizations Schedules provides printable schedules by age group or medical indications, as well as vaccine catch-up guidance with an accompanying schedule, portable and easy-to-read schedules in English and Spanish, and reasons to follow CDC’s recommended immunization schedule.

 Healthychildren.org Source: American Academy of Pediatrics

 Provides information and articles related to vaccines and immunization for children, teens and adults.

 Vaccines 101: Information for WIC Staff Source: Vaccinate Your Family (supported through funding provided by a CDC cooperative agreement)

 Includes key vaccine messages and a list of vaccine-preventable diseases; discusses how WIC staff can screen young children to determine if they are up-to-date on their vaccinations and how to refer those individuals in need of vaccines.
 This guide can be downloaded to the right.

 Immunization Webinar For WIC Staff Source: Vaccinate Your Family (supported through funding provided by a CDC cooperative agreement)

 One-hour webinar discusses the importance of vaccinations; vaccine recommendations for children and pregnant women; answers to common vaccine questions from parents/pregnant women; how to review a child's vaccine record to determine up-to-date status; and where to find credible immunization resources.